microsoft/onnxruntime/docs/genai/api/java.md

 #### Parameters

--`data`: the data for the Tensor.
+- `data`: the data for the Tensor.
 Must be a direct ByteBuffer.
--`shape`: the shape of the Tensor.
+- `shape`: the shape of the Tensor.
--`elementType`: the Type of elements in the Tensor.
+- `elementType`: the Type of elements in the Tensor.

 #### Throws